 We are grieving now, as we did during the AIDS epidemic, but I hope we are also rising in solidarity now, as we did then.
 I hope we always stand together.
 Only the light of truth can dispel this darkness.
 When we stand together, we honour our fallen, but we also fight for a better future for those who are not yet here.

-Right now, I’m calling on the unbreakable spirit of Eva to steady my hand for my next project, a series highlighting the activities of some of the Irish anti-trans extremists.
-I’m going to start with the Irish psychotherapist who has somehow become the global face of opposition to bans on conversion therapy.
-After her, I’ll deal with the woman who has the cheek to appropriate the name of Eva’s beloved sister, Con.
+Right now, I’m calling on the unbreakable spirit of Eva to steady my hand for my next project, a series highlighting the activities of some of the Irish anti-trans extremists, especially those actively campaigning against bans on conversion therapy.
+Afterwards, I’ll deal with those who have the cheek to appropriate the name of Eva’s beloved sister, Con.
 If Con herself turns up in spirit, to drive a coach and four through all their dangerous nonsense, so much the better!

 “The wind is our confederate,